phyloacc/PhyloAcc/README_PARAMETER.md

   * *CONSERVE_PRIOR_B*: the scale parameter for the gamma prior of conserved rate (default: 0.04).
   * *ACCE_PRIOR_A*: the shape parameter for the gamma prior of acceleraed rate (default: 10).
   * *ACCE_PRIOR_B*: the scale parameter for the gamma prior of accelerated rate (default: 0.2).
-  * *RATE_OPT*: to avoid label switching of latent state, we provide options to restrict accelerated rate larger than conserved rate.
+  * *RATE_OPT*: to avoid label switching of latent state, we provide options to restrict the range of accelerated rate and conserved rate.
 0: no restriction on rates; 1: have lower and upper bound on acceleraed and conserved rates respectively; 2: restrict accelerated rate to be larger than conserved rate. (default: 1)
   * *NLB*: lower bound for the accelerated rate.
 Only valid if *RATE_OPT* = 1.
 Default: 0.6.
   * *CUB*: upper bound for the conserved rate.
 Only valid if *RATE_OPT* = 1.
 Default: 1.